skgrange/threadr/README.md

   - Data frame functions:
     - `add_row_numbers`.
 Very similar to `dplyr::add_rownames` but the variable is an integer, not a character so it can be arranged, joined, and plotted easier.
-    - `arrange_left`.
-Move variables/columns to the left of a data frame.
     - `base_df`.
 Remove **dplyr**'s `data.frame` extension (`tbl_df` and others) from a data frame.
 I have encountered issues with some functions when piping data frames within the **dplyr**'s grammar; especially those interacting with SQL databases and using data frame indexing.
     - `drop_na_columns` and `rm_na_rows`.
     - `grepl_all`